 League of Legends: Wild Rift is the long-running PC multiplayer online battle arena (MOBA), but now available on mobile.
 It keeps the core gameplay — you play in a 5v5 match in a multi-lane arena, and the first team to get to the team's other side and destroy the "nexus" wins.
 Players get to choose from a variety of champions with different playstyles to take on the other team.
-Everybody starts at level 1 with one ability but as each round progresses, they can earn more skills and buy items.
+Everybody starts at level 1 with one ability, but they can earn more skills and buy items as each round progresses.

 Along the way, they'll level up and earn the chance to unlock more champions and rewards like cosmetics.
 Killing minions in the three lanes allows you to gain gold, which you can then use to buy items at homebase.